jessebuckmann/sample_preparation_module/CONTRIBUTING.md

 # Experiment Design 2020

 Thank you for your participation in the Utrecht Experiment Design course.
 If you have come this far, you are either a student, a mentor, or and expert willing to help.
 This document guides you through the UED2020 repositoy.
-In theory, this repositoy must include all the information you need to contributed effectively to the course.
+In theory, this repository must include all the information you need to contributed effectively to the course.

-Everyone taking part in Experiment Design course and discussions (mentors, helpers, coordinators, and learners) is required to conform to out [Code of Conduct](CODE_OF_CONDUCT.md).
+Everyone taking part in Experiment Design course and discussions (mentors, helpers, coordinators, and learners) is required to conform to our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read the code carefully.
 Coordinators will oversee adherence to this code throughout the course.

 ## As students